noszczykmichal/pesel-generator/README.md

 ## Project Status
 Project is completed and probably won't be developed in the future.
-Recently some improvements have been done over the prior version as noted in General Info(#general-information).
+Recently some improvements have been done over the prior version as noted in [General Info](#general-information).

 ## Contact